Compressibility and Stochastic Stability of Monotone Markov Chain: Stochastic stability

 \section{Stochastic stability}

 In this section, we formulate criteria for the stability of a monotone Markov chain by combining results from previous sections.
 By {\it stability}, we mean the ability of the Markov chain to {\it stabilise in time}, namely, the existence of a unique stationary distribution $\pi$ and convergence of the distribution of $X_n^x$ to $\pi$ (in some sense) as $n\to \infty$, for any initial value $x\in\E$.
-As a corollary, we obtain a version of a basic result by Bhattacharya and Majumdar \cite[Theorem 5.1 in Section 3.5]{BM}.
+As a corollary (formulated in Remark \ref{remBM}), we obtain a version of a basic result by Bhattacharya and Majumdar \cite[Theorem 5.1 in Section 3.5]{BM}, see also \cite{BW}.

-\begin{thm} Assume that condition (BMC) and (PR) hold and that the set $M$ is achievable.
+\begin{thm} Assume that conditions (BMC) and (PR) hold and that the set $M$ is achievable.
 Then there exists a unique stationary measure $\pi$ and the statements \eqref{conv} and (ii) to (iv) of Theorem \ref{L1} hold.

 If, in addition, for $\tau_{x,y}(M)$, $x,y \in \cal E$ as in \eqref{conv}, we have

 then

 and, in particular,